ytakefuji/exercises/README.md

 You should check the content of winequality-red.csv before coding.

-# 7. global warming vs TSI
+# 7. global warming vs TSI vs CO2 vs temperature

 Go to https://github.com/ytakefuji/global-warming